mozilla/protocol/README.md

 Alternatively, you can also [download the latest release](https://github.com/mozilla/protocol/releases/latest) from GitHub.

+## Usage

+Once installed, the relevant CSS and JS files will be available in your project under `./mode_modules/@mozilla-protocol/core/`

+The core CSS is bundled as `protocol.css`.
+This contains styling for things such as basic elements and typography.
+Component and layout CSS is bundled as `protocol-extra.scss` for convenience.

+**Note**: The original source (scss) files are also included in the published package.
+You may want to consider compiling your own CSS to include only what you need for each page of your website, in order to further optimize for performance.

 ### Building from source

 To build Protocol from source including the documentatiion site, you can clone the repo from GitHub: